 Back in that childhood den of a closet, there were days when all I wanted to do was draw.
 I'd draw out scenes from the Family Circle comics (Remember those?
 They were great.) or draw the covers of any of the cassette tapes I owned.
 I was never overly imaginative when it came to my drawings, which is why I'd simply find things to draw rather than come up with my own ideas.
 To this day, ask me to draw something and you'll end up with a picture of a small house, a pathway, some trees, a few clouds, and a sun.
 Maybe the sun will be wearing sunglasses.
 But that's about as much as I could come up with on my own.
 I just liked the feeling of creativity that came from drawing, even if it sucked.

 But, above all else, my favorite thing to do was to write.
 It didn't matter what I was writing, even if it was just repeating some silly boy's name over and over again all over the page.
 I loved the smell of the pencil or ink on the paper and the feeling of a notepad in my hand.
 I loved the way my writing looked.
 The whole process was magical.
 I could spend hours in that closet, writing about anything and everything.
-Stories, poetry, ramblings, good or bad things that happened that day; it was the only way I knew how to truly be me.
+Stories, poetry, ramblings, good or bad things that happened that day.

 Often I'd lay in my closet, listening to the music I worked so hard to play on my walkman, shutting out the whole world outside, picturing what my life would be like as an adult.
 Imagining how happy and successful I would be.
 Even thinking back on that vision now it sounds completely amazing!